djalbat/occam-open-cli/README.md

 If you are an end user, you can install `open` via `npm`.
 Instructions for doing so, together with other relevant information, can be found in the 'How to contribute' section on the front page of the aforementioned Open Mathematics website.

-If you would like to contribute or would simply like to have a look at the code, you can clone the repository with [Git](https://git-scm.com/):
+If you would like to contribute or would simply like to have a look at the code, you can clone the repository with [Git](https://git-scm.com/)...

     git clone https://github.com/jecs-imperial/occam-open-cli.git

+...and then install the dependencies with [npm](https://www.npmjs.com/) from within the project's root directory:

+    npm install

 ## Usage